-- (3) Vehicles parked in such a manner as to pose a traffic hazard - (4) Vehicles parked illegally. - (c) Post-towing notice requirements.
+- (c) Post-towing notice requirements.
 Any abandoned, nuisance or junked motor vehicle which has been ordered removed may, as directed by the county, be removed to a storage garage or area by a tow truck operator or towing business contracted to perform such services for the county.
 Whenever such vehicle is removed, notice shall be given to the last known registered owner or person entitled to the possession of the vehicle.
-Such notice shall include the following: - (1) Description of the removed vehicle - (2) Location where the vehicle is stored - (3) The procedure which the owner must follow to redeem the vehicle - (4) The procedure to be followed to request a probable cause hearing.
+Such notice shall include the following: - (1) Description of the removed vehicle - (2) Location where the vehicle is stored - (3) The violation with which the owner is charged, if any - (4) The procedure which the owner must follow to redeem the vehicle - (5) The procedure to be followed to request a probable cause hearing on the towing.

 If the vehicle is registered in North Carolina, notice shall be given within 24 hours from removal of the vehicle.
 Otherwise, notice shall be given within 72 hours from removal of the vehicle.
-Notice will be given unless such notice has been waived by the owner in writing.
+Notice will be given by telephone, if feasible, and in writing to the last known registered owner, lessee or person entitled to possession of the vehicle unless such notice has been waived in writing by the owner or his agent.

 - (d) Probable cause hearing.
-After removal of an abandoned, nuisance or junked vehicle and within ten days from the notice set forth in subsection 946(c) above, the owner or person entitled to possession may file a request with the magistrate for a hearing to determine if probable cause existed for removing the vehicle. - (e) Disposal of removed vehicles.
+After removal of an abandoned, nuisance or junked vehicle, the owner or person entitled to possession may file a written request with the magistrate for a hearing to determine if probable cause existed for the towing of the vehicle. - (e) Disposal of removed vehicles.
 Any abandoned, nuisance or junked vehicle which is not claimed by the owner or other party entitled to possession may be disposed of by the tow truck operator or towing business having custody of the vehicle.
 Disposition of such vehicle shall be carried out in accordance with N.C.G.S.
 Chapter 44A, Article 1. - (f) Protection against criminal or civil liability.
-No person shall be held to answer in any civil or criminal action to any owner or other person legally entitled to the possession of an abandoned, nuisance or junked motor vehicle, for disposing of such vehicle as provided in this article.
+No person nor Cumberland County may be held to answer in any civil or criminal action to any owner or other person legally entitled to the possession of an abandoned, nuisance or junked motor vehicle, for disposing of such vehicle as provided in this article.